stefanthaler/stefanthaler.github.io/about.md

 permalink: /about/
 ---

-I'm Stefan Thaler and I am a PhD student in the [Security Group](http://security1.win.tue.nl/) of the [Technical University of Eindhoven](https://www.tue.nl/) in the Netherlands.
-I am working on Deep Learning for Information Security, and this is my research blog.
+Hi, I'm Stefan Thaler, and this is my personal blog.
+I've recently obtained a PhD degree from the [Technical University of Eindhoven](https://www.tue.nl).
+Currently, I am taking some time off to reflect about life in general, in particular my life and want to forge a plan for my remaining time on this planet.
+I will post every now and then, about different topics that cross my mind.

 You can find a list of my publications on [Google Scholar](https://scholar.google.nl/citations?user=kwYKk5EAAAAJ&hl=en&oi=ao) and the source code of some of my projects on [GitHub](https://github.com/stefanthaler/) and you can find some links to interesting sites and materials on the [Resources](/resources/) page.

 <!--
 You can see live demo [here](https://aweekj.github.io/Kiko-plus).
 This theme is inspired by [Kiko](http://github.com/gfjaru/Kiko) theme.